supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/Getting-Started-V2.md

 Participants should have a basic understanding of the following:

-- **Azure Portal Navigation:** Experience navigating the Azure portal for managing resources.
+- **Azure Portal and resources:** Experience in navigating the Azure portal and managing resources.
 - **Azure Site Recovery:** Understanding of Azure Site Recovery concepts and operations.
 - **SQL Server Management:** Understanding of SQL Server concepts and operations.
 - **Networking Basics:** Familiarity with creating SMB shares and managing network configurations.